How The Radar Detectors Were Tested

 The radar detectors were also tested against Redflex red light camera radar, a low-powered FMCW K-band design that's especially difficult to detect.
 The test was conducted on a city street and multiple runs were made, the scores then averaged.

 It's worth mentioning that testing was done early on a Sunday morning to minimize the influence of traffic.
-The beam of a red light camera radar can easily be blocked by large vehicles, often chopping detection range by up to 90%.
+The beam of a red light camera radar can easily be blocked by large vehicles, often chopping detection range down almost to nothing.
 Removing this variable made possible a comparison of the performance between detectors.
 View the best-performing models.